Lord of All Hopefulness

 "Lord of all Hopefulness" was the opening hymn at the wedding of Prince Harry and Meghan Markle on 19 May 2018.

 Publication

-The hymn is included in a number of popular Christian hymn books, including the New English Hymnal, Hymns and Psalms It is sometimes included in Christian children's song books.
+The hymn is included in a number of popular Christian hymn books, including the New English Hymnal and Hymns and Psalms It is sometimes included in Christian children's songbooks.

-This hymn can also be found in the 1971 combined red Hymn Book of the Anglican Church of Canada and the United Church of Canada, set to the tune Avonlea by Stanley Osborne, with a note saying that it could also be sung to the tune "Slane" with a few modifications to the melody.
+This hymn can also be found in the 1971 combined red Hymn Book of the Anglican Church of Canada and the United Church of Canada, set to the tune Avonlea by Stanley Osborne, with a note saying that it could also be sung to the tune Slane with a few modifications to the melody.
 It is also sung by Catholic congregations in the U.S.